-Includes a subtle measure of RE - Christianity.
+Includes a subtle measure of R.E. - Christianity, as pupils explore how faith inspires social action.

-Edith Cavell revealed
+Edith Cavell & 'The lady with the lamp'

-To mark the launch of the new National Curriculm History syllabus, an exciting, characterised storytelling experience for KS1 featuring one of Norfolk's most famous heroines.
-It also includes input on Florence Nightingale and Mary Seacole, and links closely to the agreed syllabus for RE (Christianity).
-This programme can be adapted for KS2.
+The engaging life story of Norfolk's WW1 nursing matron, Edith Cavell comes alive through an exciting, characterised storytelling experience for KS1 or KS2.
+Pupils also learn about Florence Nightingale and Mary Seacole.

-† National Curriculum History KS1 - the lives of significant individuals (Edith Cavell.
-Mary Seacole and Florence Nightingale)

-\ Significant people and places in your own locality (Edith Cavell)

-† RE - Christianity, teaching and authority, Word of God.
-(How does the Word of God influence Christians in their everyday lives and in making decisions?)

-† Belonging - family, community and the world (how do Christians work to bring God's Kingdom on earth?)

-† Beliefs and questions - incarnation (why is Jesus important to Christians?)
+- † History KS1 The lives of significant individuals (Edith Cavell, Mary Seacole and Florence Nightingale). - † Significant people and places in your own locality Edith Cavell and the impact of WW1 on peoples' lives. - + R.E.
+Christianity, teaching and authority, Word of God.
+How does the Word of God influence Christians in their everyday lives and in making decisions?
+How did it influence Edith and Florence? - Belonging Family, community and the world.
+How do Christians work to bring God's Kingdom on earth? - † Beliefs and questions Incarnation.
+Why is Jesus important to Christians and how do they try to live out his teaching?

 On arrival the children are greeted by Edith Cavell in her WW1 nurse's uniform.
-In the classroom she tells the story of her early life in Norfolk and how she eventually decided to train to be a nurse.
+She tells the story of her early life in Norfolk and how she eventually decided to train to be a nurse.
 Edith also refers to two other famous nurses who inspired her, Florence Nightingale and Mary Seacole.
-The children explore aspects of their lives, vocation and work through discussion and table activities.
-A journey around the Cathedral with Edith follows:
+The children explore how nursing and hospitals have changed and developed through discussion and table activities in the classroom.

-- Assistant nurses (chosen from the class) are invited to put on their WW1 caps and aprons, Florence is also chosen to demonstrate with her Bible, lamp and Victorian nursing daywear.
-Edith then invites them to go on a journey with her into her beloved Norwich Cathedral where they: - Hear Edith's powerful story unfold in various side chapels incorporating visual art, storytelling and discussion - Question and think about how and why Edith decided to risk her life by helping soldiers in WW1 using various visual stimuli (crosses, crucifixes, paintings, objects) - Explore concepts such as vocation, caring for others, commitment, following Jesus and his teaching in daily life, sacrifice and martyrdom.
-(NB content/vocabulary and concepts will be adapted /differentiated appropriately for lower and upper KS1 abilities) - + Learn facts to enhance this study of their own city/county locality - Find out about the worshipping life of the Cathedral today and aspects of it that were special to Edith (prayer, singing, Holy Communion) - Light a candle before departing to reflect on the powerful story they have been part of and think about those who care for us in our lives today
+A journey around the Cathedral with Edith follows.
+An assistant nurse and male WW1 orderly (chosen from the class) are invited to put on their uniforms.
+Florence is also chosen to demonstrate with her Bible, lamp and Victorian nursing daywear.
+Edith then invites them to go on a journey with her around her beloved Norwich Cathedral where pupils:

+- † Hear Edith's powerful story about rescuing WW1 allied soldiers in Brussels unfold in various side chapels incorporating visual art, storytelling and discussion, helped of course by Jack the dog! - † Question and think about how and why Edith decided to risk her life by helping soldiers in WW1 using various visual stimuli (crosses, crucifixes, paintings, objects). - ‡ Explore concepts such as vocation, caring for others, commitment, following Jesus and his teaching in daily life, sacrifice and martyrdom.
+NB content/vocabulary and concepts will be adapted/differentiated appropriately - † Meet Edith's faithful friend, Jack the dog (puppet) who tells the sad end of the story, then visit Edith's grave in the Cathedral grounds. - † Find out about the worshipping life of the Cathedral today and aspects of it that were special to Edith (prayer, singing, Holy Communion).
+Hear about the healing miracles of Jesus and participate in some drama. - † Light a candle to reflect on the powerful story you have been part of and think about those who care for us today.